RoboticsTeam4904/FieldAC/README.md

 ## Robot Tracking

-***NOTE***: This project has not been started and will likely not be worked on until the offseason of 2018.
+***NOTE***: We have only conducted preliminary research into the implementation of this project, and we will likely not work on it until the offseason of 2018.

 By using OCR on the team numbers located printed on the bumpers (See *Section 8.5: Bumper Rules* of the 2018 Game Manual), we can determine pose of the robot and assume padding upon the maximum robot size to ensure that our estimations err on the side of caution.